markserena/website/content/post/Maya_AsciiBug.md

 categories = ["maya"]
 tag = ["maya"]
 weight = 1
-description = "Maya bug not saving requies statement in the ascii header."
+description = "Maya bug not saving requires statement in the ASCII header."
 +++

-Maya bug not saving requies statement in the ascii header
+Maya bug not saving requires statement in the ASCII header
 <!--more-->